 Workforce Education

-- Receives Unemployment Insurance (UI) benefits from Employment Security Department (ESD).
+• Currently receiving Unemployment Insurance (UI) benefits from Employment Security Department (ESD)

-- Receives federal food assistance from Department of Social and Health Services (DSHS) also known as Supplemental Nutrition Assistance Program (SNAP) or Basic Food Assistance (BFA).
+• Currently receiving federal food assistance from Department of Social and Health Services (DSHS) known as Supplemental Nutrition Assistance Program (SNAP) or known as Basic Food Assistance (BFA) in Washington state

-- Receives cash assistance from DSHS known as Temporary Assistance for Needy Families (TANF).
+• Currently receiving cash assistance from DSHS know as Temporary Assistance for Needy Families (TANF)

 Welcome to Workforce Education at North